Sometimes not conforming to the stereotype that our surroundings dictate leads to interesting things happening.

 I meant to go on and say it uses less fuel and causes less CO2 emissions.
 What would have been smart would have been to blame time and anyway clothes are so much cheaper in The States.

 Even better to have said because it’s possible with Rohan, they may have even warmed to that.
 Anyway I was released into the arms of my son.
 I guess young adults don’t expect to see their mothers escorted to them.
 He had not changed instant recognition.

 What of the trip? – fantastic, three days walking in the Joshua Tree National Park.
 Laughed and smiled a lot and watched the whales in Long Beech Bay.
 My Rohan garments came back much like they left, fit for the purpose, washed and dried twice and no I didn’t smell.
 Well, I hope not.
 Mission accomplished.

 I can’t wait for next time.
-He has moved to the east coast of America which offers even more scope.
 I have been looking into the possibility of a trip across the Atlantic on a cargo ship.
-Heavy on the carbon footprint, but I know when I wake up with that feeling again I will be off.
-Just looking at my options.
+Easier on the carbon footprint, but I know when I wake up with that feeling again I will be off.